ljpetkovic/OCR-cat/GROBID_LAC_LAV/README.md

 #### 1. With the typographical information

-Current results after training the model on the `LAC` catalogues, based on five levels (the `LAV` catalogues' training data are to be added):
+Current results after training the model on the `LAC` catalogues, at five granularity levels (the `LAV` catalogues' training data are to be added):

 a) `dictionary-segmentation`: